DrorHarari/csvjson/README.md

 <dl>
 <dt>How is CSVJSON related to JSON Lines (http://jsonlines.org/)</dt>
-<dd>The JSON Lines format is textual format for tabular data where each line is a valid JSON value.
+<dd>The JSON Lines format is a textual format for tabular data where each line is a valid JSON value.
 The CSVJSON format is a textual format for tabular data where each line has zero or more valid JSON values separated by commas.
 One can view JSON Lines as a special case of CSVJSON.</dd>

-<dt>Is there a recommended file type CSVJSON?</dt>
+<dt>What is the recommended file type extension for a CSVJSON file?</dt>
-<dd>The recommended file format for CSVJSON is .csvj although one can also use the .csv file extension because a valid CSVJSON file is a comma-seperated-values file. </dd>
+<dd>The recommended file format for CSVJSON files is .csvj although one can also use the .csv file extension because a valid CSVJSON file is also a comma-seperated-values file (with JSON rules). </dd>

 <dt>Can CSVJSON data contain complex JSON objects?</dt>
 <dd>Sure.
 As long as the included JSON object does not have newlines.
 Note that when including JSON objects in a CSVJSON line, there is little chance a regular CSV parser would be able to read it.</dd>